AhsanulAnam-Saboj/Rokto-Dorkar/README.md

 ## Features

 - **Authentication**: Users can create accounts and log in to the platform.
 - **Donor Search**: Users can search for available blood donors based on blood type, location, and other criteria.
 The search is location-based, helping users find nearby donors.
+The platform uses **OpenStreetMap API** to extract the user's and donor's **longitude** and **latitude**, and calculates the distance between them.
+If the distance is within **30 km**, the donor is considered available.
 - **Donor Information**: Users can view the contact number of donors and see the location of the donor on the map using **OpenStreetMap API** for latitude and longitude, providing accurate location data.
 Donors also have profile pictures displayed along with their information.
 - **Donation History**: Users can view when a donor last donated blood, ensuring transparency and tracking of donations.
 - **Admin Panel**: Admins have the ability to manage users and monitor the entire platform.